tanmay3108/app-parking-system/README.md

 *    *  parking_lot  *Contains the crux of the Project*
 parking_lot          *Bat file to run ParkDemo..should be run from out/production/app-parking* file_input.txt       *Input file should be present in out/production/app-parking.

+Note-For Linux run ParkingDemo from out/production/app-parking folder with file_input.txt or without any arguments for interactive shell